A complete guide to choosing the right restaurant CRM. See how top platforms support marketing, customer feedback, and table management.

 SevenRooms offers built-in tools that help restaurants create personalized, data-driven campaigns with minimal manual effort.
 It has a CRM platform that automatically captures detailed guest data, such as reservation history and dining preferences.
 Then, it leverages that information to trigger marketing flows like re-engagement emails, loyalty rewards, or birthday promotions.

-If I’m a restaurant owner focused on streamlining outreach and driving repeat visits, SevenRooms is a great option that does not require third-party marketing tools.
+If I’m a restaurant owner focused on streamlining outreach and driving repeat business, SevenRooms is a great option that doesn’t require third-party marketing tools.

 Cost: Custom pricing starts at $499 per month